 Find an Expert

-After you’ve decided what you want to create, find an expert or group to take over the project.
+After you’ve decided what you want to create, find an expert or UI UX design agency to take over the project.
 Let them pitch their own ideas, but don’t expect them to come up with the whole site themselves.

 Ideally, this expert should know quite a bit about home builder website design.
 And it would be great if they did copywriting and SEO as well.
 Consider paying them for the project upfront.
 If not, you might end up spending too much on them.
 And if the price is too low, you’ll be able to tell them that.